Heading to the snowy hills this winter? Make sure you don’t leave anything crucial behind by reading our latest winter guide below.

 WINTER SKILLS: BMC resources for the knowledge you need

-BMC TV's winter skills channel: Need some more help before your first snowy adventure?
+BMC TV's winter skills playlist: Need some more help before your first snowy adventure?
 Check out our winter skills channel to polish off your knowledge and get fully prepared.

 Essential winter know-how: Whether you're a seasoned winter warrior or just taking your first icy steps, we've got a mountain of essential skills & equipment advice right here on the BMC website.